ImperialCollegeLondon/sharpy/docs/source/content/debug.rst

 * Did you forget `conda activate sharpy_env` and `source bin/sharpy_vars.sh`?

-    - Check my alias tip at the beginning of the document.
     - If you do in the terminal: `which sharpy`, do you get the one you want?
     - If you do `which python`, does the result point to `anaconda3/envs/sharpy_env/bin` (or similar)?